SkywardSyntax/3DWebGL/README.md

 ### Adjusting Light Source

 To adjust the light source position and color, you can modify the relevant code in `pages/index.js`.
 Look for the light position and color definitions in the `initProgramInfo` function and update them as needed.

+## Enhanced Lighting and Shadows

+This project now includes enhanced lighting and shadows using Phong shading, shadow mapping, and multiple light sources.
+The shaders have been updated to provide more realistic lighting effects.

+### Phong Shading

+The shaders now use Phong shading to calculate lighting effects.
+This includes ambient, diffuse, and specular components for more realistic lighting.

+### Shadow Mapping

+Shadow mapping has been implemented to add realistic shadows to the scene.
+Depth textures are used for shadow casting.

+### Multiple Light Sources

+The scene now supports multiple light sources, including point lights and spotlights.
+This allows for more complex and realistic lighting setups.

+### Adjusting Light Properties

+To adjust the light properties, such as position, color, and type, you can modify the relevant code in `pages/index.js`.
+Look for the light definitions in the `initProgramInfo` function and update them as needed.